DmBilyk/Bilyk.University.Online-Meditation-and-Mindfulness-Community/README.md

 Successfully tested user editing and checking the driver on google chrome

 #### - Implement feature: Progress Tracking ✔️

+### Week 6:

+- Conduct load testing to assess platform performance under stress ✔️
+- Implement feature: Weekly Challenges ✔️
+- Review and update unit tests for new features and functionality ✔️
+- Enhance user interface for intuitive navigation and engagement ✔️
+- Document load testing results and optimizations in README.md ✔️

 # Project scheme